 BitFocus: The company who developed the software used for Clarity HMIS.
+Frequently referred to as our "vendor".

-Clarity HMIS: The specific HMIS utilized in Columbus, Ohio.
+Clarity HMIS : The specific HMIS utilized in Columbus, Ohio.

 A software package developed by BitFocus which tracks data about people in housing crisis in order to determine individual needs and provide aggregate data for reporting and planning.
 This software is web-based and uses a standard web browser to access the database.